splendo/kaluga/date-time/README.md

 In addition, one or several frames will be skipped in case the consumer processing takes longer than [interval].
 A running timer automatically changes to a [Finished] state once [duration] elapses.
 [Finished] is a terminal state and following [start] calls would have no effect.
+The elapsed time is always within [0, duration] range and equal to [duration] in [Finished] state.

 So the output might look the following way:
 ```kotlin